sseefried/learning-agda/EndoFunctionsAsAMonoid.lagda.md

   fun-isMonoid = record { isSemigroup = fun-isSemigroup ; identity = ((λ x → refl) , (λ x → refl)) }
 ```

 But we can also express it as a category of one object.
+The singular
-The singular object is just unit (`tt`)
+object is just unit (`tt`) but the morphisms are all the functions
-but the morphisms are all the functions from `A → A`.
+from `A → A`.
+This is a rather odd category, but everything works out!

+If you were to draw this category down on a piece of paper, you would
+have a single object, represented perhaps a circle on the page, with
+many arrows coming out from this circle back to itself representing
+the arrows.

 ```
 _⇨ᵒ_ : {A : Set} → Unit → Unit → Set